Safety Tips and Self-Defense

 - Any time you’re approached by someone when you’re alone, it’s okay not to talk with them.
 It’s great to be helpful when you can, but it’s risky to give directions or have a chat with someone while you’re out alone.

-- We all listen to music, right?—especially when working out---but whether you’re travelling on a bus, jogging, or riding your bicycle, music can prevent you from hearing a car or an attacker.
+- We all listen to music, right?—especially when working out---but whether you’re traveling on a bus, jogging, or riding your bicycle, music can prevent you from hearing a car or an attacker.
 Being aware of your environment is crucial to any and all self-safety tips, so give it a try!